jaredhomola/RforNatRes/index.md

 [R for Data Science online textbook](https://r4ds.had.co.nz/index.html)
 [Big Book of R](https://www.bigbookofr.com/)

-## Week 1: Intro & R basics I
+# Week 1: Intro & R basics I
 ### Topics
-- Course format|Objects and actions in R
+- Course format, Objects and actions in R

 ### Resources
 Lab computers already have R and RStudio but you may want to install it on your personal computer.